jhu-cs-uima-sp19/Thyme2Eat/README.md

 Team K

 # How to use Thyme2Eat
-Welcome, and thank you for trying out Thyme2Eat. ''Internet connection is a must for using the application.''
+Welcome, and thank you for trying out Thyme2Eat. **Internet connection is a must for using the application.**

 Thyme2Eat is a mobile application that focuses on creating meal plan for users based on their preferences.